collinjones/MC-Server-1.19/README.md

 ```

 ### Mac OS
-Navigate to where you cloned the directory in a terminal window and run the following command:
+Navigate to where you cloned the directory in a terminal window and execute the following command:

 ```bash
 ./run.sh